 You know how we hate repetitive documentation with our patients?
 Like a lot?

-Full pay package breakdowns (when not really needed) is like documentation for recruiters!
+Full pay package breakdowns (when not really needed) are like documentation for recruiters!

 So before you request this detailed info from your recruiter, ask yourself this about the job your recruiter just told you about: Am I just curious about jobs like this one -or- am I totally 100% serious about this job?
 (Hint: there’s no wrong answer, just two different courses of action.)